indigo-dc/flaat/README.md

 @floidau.group_required(group=['admins@kit.edu', 'employee@kit.edu', 'member@kit.edu'],
         claim='eduperson_scoped_affiliation', match=2)
 ```
-The claim parameter allows selecting the claim
+The claim parameter allows selecting the OIDC claim in which to look for
+group membership.

 Once started you can test calls to the example like this: